NBCUniversal Confirms ‘Real Housewives’ Spinoff And It May Star Lisa Vanderpump

 “Peacock will feature a broad array of the most-talked-about unscripted programming,” NBCUniversal said in a statement, confirming there will be “a spinoff of Bravo’s successful The Real Housewives franchise.”

-As fans of the franchise well-know, there have been a number of Real Housewives spinoffs in recent years, including Kim Zolciak’s Don’t Be Tardy, Bethenny Frankel’s Bethenny Ever After, Caroline Manzo’s Manzo’d with Children, and Lisa Vanderpump’s Vanderpump Rules.
+As fans of the franchise know, there have been a number of Real Housewives spinoffs in recent years, including Kim Zolciak’s Don’t Be Tardy, Bethenny Frankel’s Bethenny Ever After, Caroline Manzo’s Manzo’d with Children, and Lisa Vanderpump’s Vanderpump Rules.

-While NBCUniversal didn’t confirm any details about the upcoming spinoff, Vanderpump has been linked to two potential new series in recent months, including one based out of her animal rescue center in Los Angeles, Vanderpump Dogs, and another based out of her Las Vegas restaurant, the Vanderpump Cocktail Garden.
+While NBCUniversal didn’t confirm any details about upcoming spinoffs, Vanderpump has been linked to two potential new series in recent months.
+One was said to be based out of Lisa’s animal rescue center, Vanderpump Dogs, while another was said to be based out of her Las Vegas restaurant, the Vanderpump Cocktail Garden.

-In March of this year, Page Six shared a report in which they revealed that Vanderpump appeared to be preparing for what may be the next Vanderpump Rules but that the project wasn’t confirmed as a spinoff quite yet.
-Instead, it was allegedly being decided whether or not the project would air as a spinoff or a one-time special.
+In March of this year, Page Six shared a report in which the source revealed that Vanderpump appeared to be preparing for what may be the next Vanderpump Rules even though the project has not yet been confirmed as a spinoff.
+Instead, further decisions were allegedly being made as to whether or not the project will air as a spinoff or as a one-time special.

-At the time, it was noted that because there had been a bit to-do about Dorit Kemsley adopted a dog from Vanderpump Dogs and later giving the animal away, which violated the policy of the rescue center, many of Vanderpump’s co-stars, including Erika Jayne, Lisa Rinna, Teddi Mellencamp, and Kyle Richards, were upset to learn about the potential new series or special.
+At the time, a bit of a to-do came about when Dorit Kemsley adopted a dog from Vanderpump Dogs and then ended up giving the animal away.
+That move violated the rescue center’s policy.

+Meanwhile, many of Vanderpump’s co-stars — including Erika Jayne, Lisa Rinna, Teddi Mellencamp, and Kyle Richards — were upset to learn about the potential new series or special.
 According to an insider, the women “felt used by the show’s producers” to further Vanderpump’s alleged agenda, as The Inquisitr previously shared.

 A source close to Vanderpump told Page Six that she “has had many ideas for additional Bravo shows.
 Any project that will further her mission to save the lives of dogs here in the USA and around the world is something that she is seriously considering.”